11 Things to Do in Amsterdam in September

 Paying in euros| ©cottonbro

-As for the prices, they go down as the demand of tourists goes down and the month progresses.
-In the first days of the month the demand is still high so they are maintained, but as we go deeper we notice a drop in the rate of hotels, accommodation and flights.
-Of course prices are still far from their minimum which occurs in the winter months when the temperature drops almost as much as the influx of tourists.
+Prices fall as tourist demand decreases and the month progresses.
+In the first few days of the month, demand is still high, so prices remain steady, but as the month progresses, there is a noticeable drop in the cost of hotels, accommodation, and flights.
+However, prices are still far from their lowest, which occurs in the winter months when the temperature drops almost as much as the number of tourists.

 What to pack for a visit to Amsterdam in September

-Since September is a month of changeable weather we have to be well prepared and put in our suitcase clothes for different scenarios.
-Here is what you should not miss in your luggage if you travel to Amsterdam in September:
+Given that September is a month of changeable weather, we need to be well prepared and pack clothes for different scenarios.
+Here's what you shouldn't forget to pack if you're traveling to Amsterdam in September:

 • Jackets and warmer clothes are always a must.